-On a day with a strong snowstorm, Lin Chong was reassigned to look after a military hay storage.
-The delapolated lodge was crushed to the ground under the weight of the heavy snow and Lin Chong had to seek refuge in a rundown temple to mountain god, and kept himself warm and fed by drinking rice wine from a bottle gourd and eating cold beef wrapped in a paper.
+On a day with a strong snowstorm, Lin Chong was reassigned to look after military hay storage.
+The dilapidated lodge was crushed to the ground under the weight of the heavy snow and Lin Chong had to seek refuge in a rundown temple to the mountain god and kept himself warm and fed by drinking rice wine from a bottle gourd and eating cold beef wrapped in a paper.

 At the midnight, he was woken up by the sound of fire in the hay storage – Gao Qiu’s men attempted to burn him alive.

-After he learned the truth from the assassins and discovered his wife had killed herself, he decided to take the laws into his own hands, like Lu Zhishen did before him.
+After he learned the truth from the assassins and discovered his wife had killed herself, he decided to take the laws into his own hands, as Lu Zhishen did before him.

 He killed the assassins and headed to the rebel’s camp in Mount Liang in Shandong.